Baboo7/strapi-plugin-import-export-entries/README.md

   <img src="./doc/discord-logo.png" alt="UI" width="100"/>
 </p>

-Join the [Discord Community](https://discord.gg/dcqCAFFdP8) to give your feedback.
+Join the [Discord Community](https://discord.gg/dcqCAFFdP8) to give your feedback 📣 and get some help from the community ⛑️

 ## Contribute